 We know, it can feel like you’re pestering people to do you a favor.
 But 76 percent of people who were asked to leave a review did so, according to a 2019 study.
 That’s huge!
 It never hurts to ask.
 It does hurt to pester.
 You’ll figure out the balance.

 Make sure you’re responding to reviews.
 Yes, even the ones that made you cry.
-When you reply to a review, it shows everyone that you’re an active business, as well as a real person doing their best.
+When you reply to a review, it shows everyone that you’re an active nonprofit, as well as a real person doing their best.
 Responding to reviews has also been proven to increase conversion rates.

 Bad Review?
 It’s Not the End of the World